Jyeshta (film)

 Jyeshta is a 2004 Indian Kannada-language drama film starring Vishnuvardhan, Ashima Bhalla and Devaraj.
-The film is a remake of Malayalam film Valliettan (2000), is directed and written by director Suresh Krissna and features soundtrack from S. A. Rajkumar.
-The original version was directed by Shaji Kailas and featured Mammootty and Shobhana.
+The film is a remake of the Malayalam film Valliettan (2000), is directed and written by director Suresh Krissna and features soundtrack from S. A. Rajkumar.
+The original version was directed by Shaji Kailas and featured Mammootty and Shobhana in lead roles.

 Released on 17 December 2004, the film met with average and critical response at the box-office.